-We gather all pertinent information to support our side of the claim, including medical reports, employment records, and witnesses.
+We gather all pertinent information to support our side of the claim, including medical records and reports, employment records, and any witnesses.
 The insurance company, usually through their own attorney, does the same.
 This allows the parties to present their cases in an organized and concise fashion, giving the arbitrator a better understanding of the case.

 How is the Hearing Conducted?

 An arbitration hearing is informal.
 No courtroom or jury are used, and there is normally no court reporter present.
 It is important to arrive on time and be prepared to proceed.
 Each party is given the opportunity to explain its side of the case to the arbitrator.
 The arbitrator is also free to ask questions and then the arbitration is closed.

 The arbitrator is allowed thirty days after the hearing is closed within which to make his/her award.
 The award will then be sent to the parties by the AAA.
 The award is legally binding upon the parties and can be enforced by the courts.

 What is an Award?

 An Award is the arbitrator’s legally binding decision made after an arbitration hearing.
 The arbitrator has the authority to award the total amount claimed, a partial amount, or deny the claim based on the evidence presented.
 The award also includes the amount of the arbitrator’s compensation and the party responsible for paying this compensation, and addresses the matter of how the parties’ filing fees shall be borne.